 Side – Rolling onto my side, I began to feel a bit of discomfort.
 Side sleepers tend to prefer softer beds as they do a better job of cushioning the shoulders and hips, typical problem areas for side sleepers.
-Since this bed is quite firm, I didn’t experience the kind of support I needed in these spots, so those of you who doze primarily on your sides may want to look at either the Performance or Premium hybrid collections.
+Since this bed is quite firm, I didn’t experience the kind of support I needed in these spots, so those of you who are looking for the best mattress for side sleepers, you may want to look at either the Performance or Premium hybrid collections.

 Stomach – Switching onto my stomach, I felt some excellent pressure relief thanks to the bouncy support of the pocketed coils, which kept my spine in an even alignment.
 Stomach sleepers tend to prefer a firmer bed such as this, so I’d say this mattress could be a great pick for anyone who likes to sleep in this position.

 Next up, let’s take a gander at motion transfer, or the amount of disturbance that’s likely to be felt from one side of the bed to the other.
 While this section is important for everyone, it’s especially pertinent for those of you who plan on sharing your bed with a partner as it’ll key you into just how bothered you’ll be by their movements in the middle of the night.

 To illustrate this motion transfer, I dropped a 10 lb. steel ball from heights of 4 inches, 8 inches and 12 inches and measured the disturbance it caused: the bigger the lines, the bigger the disturbance.